 A company falls under bankruptcy protection.
-The CEO is now tasked with selling all assets to avoid bankruptcy.
-After all assets are disposed of, the creditors file a claim against the directors and officers, alleging a breach in fiduciary duty.
-They argue the directors failed to oversee the sale of the assets and secure a deal necessary to avoid bankruptcy.
-In this example, considering the corporation was under bankruptcy protection, the corporation would not be able to indemnify the directors.
-This means the insurance policy would indemnify the directors directly.
+The CEO sells all the assets to avoid bankruptcy.
+Later, the creditors file a claim against the directors and officers, alleging they breached their fiduciary duty.
+The creditors argue the directors failed to oversee the sale of assets and secure a deal necessary to avoid bankruptcy.
+In this example, considering the corporation was under bankruptcy protection, it would not be able to indemnify the directors.
+Therefore the insurance policy would indemnify the directors directly.

 Key notions about this coverage:

-Additional Side A insurance is typically available and worth considering
+- Additional Side A insurance is commonly available and worth considering

-Side B Coverage, or Insuring Agreement B, is the most commonly accessed coverage.
-This is when the insurance policy responds to reimburse the corporation for indemnifying its directors and officers for defense costs, settlements, or judgments.
-It is essential to note this coverage reimburses the corporation only to the extent of the indemnification provided to the directors (as opposed to covering the liabilities of the corporation).
+Side B Coverage, or Insuring Agreement B, is the most commonly accessed D&O insurance coverage.
+Wth Side B, the insurance policy responds to reimburse the corporation for indemnifying its directors and officers for defence costs, settlements, or judgments.
+Note that this coverage reimburses the corporation only to the extent it has indemnified the directors or officers (as opposed to covering the liabilities of the corporation).
 This is why D&O insurance is often explained as balance sheet protection for the corporation.

 This coverage is subject to a deductible.